biosustain/pankb_db/README.md

-# ETL scripts for the PanKB Website Databases & Self-deployed MongoDB
+# The PanKB website DBs: ETL & Self-deployed MongoDB instance

 The repo contains :
 - ETL scripts used to populate the PanKB website DEV and PROD databases;